jmcerda/uswds-components/README.md

 # README #

-A module providing a collection and configuration based on components/elements of USWDS (https://design.digital.gov).
+A Drupal dotGOV module providing a collection of paragraphs and configuration based on components/elements of USWDS. (https://design.digital.gov)

 ### What is this repository for? ###

-* GOV Template
+* DotGOV
 * v1.x-dev

 ### How do I get set up? ###